shay-te/network-client/README.md

 # Network-Client

 Network-Client it's a small footprint javascript REST client.
-Aim to give a declarative simple interface with capabilities of storage, retries And event handling.
+Aim to give a declarative simple interface with capabilities of storage, retries, And event handling.
 it has no dependencies and written to support old browsers like IE8.

 ### Installing